isabella232/data-workbench.en-1/help/home/c-dataset-const-proc/c-dataset-config-tools/c-hide-dataset-comp/c-hide-ex-dim.md

 ---
 description: You can use either the Hidden parameter or the Show parameter to hide extended dimensions so they do not show on the dimension menu in data workbench.
-seo-description: You can use either the Hidden parameter or the Show parameter to hide extended dimensions so they do not show on the dimension menu in data workbench.
-seo-title: Hiding Extended Dimensions
 solution: Analytics
 title: Hiding Extended Dimensions
 topic: Data workbench